Sustainable Development Goals

 Global trends

-Indicator 17.3.1 is measured in terms of the volume of global foreign direct investment (FDI).
-In 2020, global FDI fell to its lowest level since 2005.
-UNCTAD has, however, estimated that it has rebounded strongly in 2021 to around USD 1,6 trillion, which is above pre-pandemic levels.
+This indicator is measured in terms of the volume of global foreign direct investment (FDI).
+In 2022, global FDI fell to one of its lowest level in recent years, standing at around 1,3 trillion.
+Although higher than in 2020, it is siginificantly below pre-pandemic levels.

 The Nordics